How to Fix a Sagging Barn Roof: Illustrated Guide

 Stage 2, Step 2--Re-Aligning the Next Section of Roof Ridge

-Each brace's measurements is likely be slightly different than the one before, and you should never assume that what you did for the first brace will serve for the others.
+Each brace's measurements are likely be slightly different than the one before, and you should never assume that what you did for the first brace will serve for the others.
 Treat each as an individual, just as you did the first.

-Stage 2, Step 3 - Finishing the Second Brace
+Stage 2, Step 3--Finishing the Second Brace

-Stage 3 - Jacking Up and Bracing the Third Section
+Stage 3--Jacking Up and Bracing the Third Section

 More bracing can be put where needed.
 In our case, we installed new purlins between rafters toward the front of the barn, where the entire structure had disintegrated, and metal roof sheets had disappeared.